Conceptual design and first results for a neutron detector with interaction localization capabilities

 \subsection{Detector Concept}

-The NEXT array concept is based on multi-layered modules of n-$\gamma$ discriminating plastic scintillator with a position sensitive photodetectors on both ends of a module.
-Each segmented scintillator consists of eight 6-mm-thick layers, the total effective thickness being 4.8~cm.
-These dimensions were driven, among other factors, by the availability of small form factor photosensors and will be substantiated later in the text.
-Figure \ref{fig:NEXTschematic} shows a possible multi-layered module configuration, with segmentation along the horizontal and vertical directions.
+The NEXT array is based on multi-layered modules of PSD plastic scintillator with position sensitive photodetectors on both ends of a single module.
+Each detector consists of eight $\sim$6-mm-thick layers, with an approximate effective thickness of 4.8~cm.
+These dimensions were driven, among other factors, by the availability of small form factor photosensors and will be substantiated later in Sects. \ref{sec:SiPMs} and \ref{sec:EJ276}.
+Fig. \ref{fig:NEXTschematic} shows a possible multi-layered module configuration, with segmentation along the horizontal and vertical directions, wherein the vertically aligned segments with respect to the incoming particle are denoted as columns or layers and the horizontally aligned segments along the incoming particle trajectory are rows.
+The best timing and position resolution are achieved by orienting the higher segmentation along the direction of incident particles.
 The photosensors considered are either an array of silicon photomultipliers (SiPMs) or flat panel multi-anode photomultiplier tubes (MAPMTs).
-Analysis of the position sensitive photosensor response from detected scintillation light will determine the precise scintillator layer in which the neutron scattered, reducing the uncertainty in the neutron flight path-length.
-The fast timing (sub nanosecond) capabilities of these photosensors will further improve energy resolution by reducing the time-of-flight uncertainty.
+To reduce the number of acquisition channels, an Anger Logic readout will be used in conjunction with the photosensors \cite{ANGER}.
+Analysis of the position-sensitive Anger Logic response from detected scintillation light will determine the specific layer in which the neutron scattered, reducing the uncertainty in the neutron flight-path length, $\Delta L$.
+The fast-timing (sub-nanosecond) capabilities of these photosensors will further improve energy resolution by reducing the ToF uncertainty, $\Delta T$.